 *Starter, fed and ready to use – see my information pages about starters

-*Glass bowl with fitted lid for your starter, I like glass bowls with fitted lids or Weck jars, see the link from my shop
+*Glass bowl with fitted lid for your starter, I like glass bowls with fitted lids or Weck jars, see links below for where to buy in the UK and US

 *Weighing scales, preferably digital, mine are made by Salter

-*Strong white bread flour – please read my page about flour
+*Strong white bread flour – not all flours are equal, please read my page about flour for more information and my recommendations

 *Salt, any granular salt is good

-*Large mixing bowl, mine are 23cm diameter and 9cm deep, find the exact ones I use here
+*Large mixing bowl, mine are 23cm diameter and 9cm deep (these are exactly what I use and are perfect for knowing if your dough is fully proved)

 *Shower cap or clean plastic bag